 - Phonics Books UK (including the Dandelion, Totem and Talisman Readers) – decodable readers which follow the teaching sequence (introduction of sounds and letters) from the Sounds-Write program and are accompanied by a range of student workbooks.
 Highly recommended for use with any structured synthetic phonics program or as a stand-alone program.

-- MultiLit Reading Tutor Program, MacqLit, Word Attack Skills Extension Program, MiniLit Early Intervention Program and PreLit Early Literacy Preparation – very structured and explicit remedial programs developed by Macquarie University, which aim to address the needs of children with reading difficulties.
-The programs range in use from pre-school children prior to school entry (PreLit), Foundation to struggling Year 2 students (MiniLit) and from Year 2 students to adults (MultiLit RTP, MacqLit and Work Attack).
+- MultiLit Reading Tutor Program, MacqLit, Word Attack Skills Extension Program, MiniLit Early Intervention Program, PreLit Early Literacy Preparation and InitiaLit-Foundation – very structured and explicit remedial programs developed by Macquarie University, which aim to address the needs of children with reading difficulties.
+The programs range in use from pre-school children prior to school entry (InitiaLit and PreLit), Foundation to struggling Year 2 students (MiniLit) and from Year 2 students to adults (MultiLit RTP, MacqLit and Word Attack).

 - Letters and Sounds – designed as a whole-school approach to teaching literacy for students from Foundation to Year 3, but can be used effectively with any age group as a program for small group or one-to-one remediation.
 This program is supported by a range of free online resources and commercially available games.